ErikFerragut/ErikFerragut.github.io/research/index.md

 \]
 </div>

-the probability of the measure <div>\(p\)</div> generating an event that is no more likely than <div>\(x\)</div> (where <div>\(dp(x)\)</div> is the derivative of <div>\(p\)</div> with respect to some background measure, in the Radon-Nikodym sense).
+the probability of the measure \\(p\\) generating an event that is no more likely than \\(x\\) (where \\(dp(x)\\) is the derivative of \\(p\\) with respect to some background measure, in the Radon-Nikodym sense).
 This is not the only way to define a tail probability.
 To be more specific, we can call it *meta-rarity* because it is a number indicating the rarity of the rarity.
-This definition has a number of advantages, such as allowing for the regulation of alerts that are generated according to <div>\(p\)</div>.
+This definition has a number of advantages, such as allowing for the regulation of alerts that are generated according to \\(p\\).
 Another advantage is that since the tail probabilities is a sort of p-value (as in statistical significance), tail probabilities derived from different distributions are directly comparable, even if the underlying data are vastly different.

 [Paper: *EM Ferragut*, J Laska, RA Bridges, "A new, principled approach to anomaly detection," International Conference on Machine Learning and Applications (ICMLA), 2012.](http://erikferragut.me/files/ferragut2012new.pdf)

 ### Meta-Rarity Is Optimal ###

 The definition of tail probabilities given above has another advantage.
-If it is the case that your data are being generated according to </div>\(p\)</div>, then it is the best way to distinguish it from data that is generated uniformly over the same space.
+If it is the case that your data are being generated according to \\(p\\), then it is the best way to distinguish it from data that is generated uniformly over the same space.
 The mathematical details of this statement require a lot of explanation, which is being written up in a paper.
 One way to think of it is as a variation of the Neyman-Pearson Lemma where one of the probability distributions is replaced with a (not necessarily finite) measure.
 (Paper in progress)

 ### Scalable Models ###